covuworie/nobel-physics-prizes/README.md

 The **Nobel Prize in Physics** is awarded by *The Royal Swedish Academy of Sciences*, Stockholm, Sweden.
 The [nomination and selection process](https://www.nobelprize.org/nomination/physics/) is a lengthy and complex process taking just over a year.
 Three of the key stages are:

 - September - Nomination forms are sent out.
-The *Nobel Committee* sends out confidential forms to around 3,000 people – selected professors at universities around the world, Nobel Laureates in Physics and Chemistry, and members of the *Royal Swedish Academy of Sciences*, among others.
+The *Nobel Committee* sends out confidential forms to around 3,000 people - selected professors at universities around the world, Nobel Laureates in Physics and Chemistry, and members of the *Royal Swedish Academy of Sciences*, among others.

 - March-May - Consultation with experts.
-The Nobel Committee sends the names of the preliminary candidates to specially appointed experts for their assessment of the candidates’ work.
+The Nobel Committee sends the names of the preliminary candidates to specially appointed experts for their assessment of the candidates' work.

 - October - Nobel Laureates are chosen.
 In early October, the Academy selects the Nobel Laureates in Physics through a majority vote.
 The decision is final and without appeal.
 The names of the Nobel Laureates are then announced.